JJTech0130/pypush/README.md

 sms-registration is not fully developed yet, and still contains bugs!
 If you encounter any sort of bug, please join [our Discord](https://discord.gg/BtSbcExKJ9), however please note we cannot get to everyone, so try to figure out any errors yourself before asking.

 ***Please note:*** You will have to use a client to send messages from your phone.
 We recommend [Beeper](https://www.beeper.com/), which is the best solution to keep all your chat apps inside one place, including iMessage!
 You can also use [BlueBubbles](https://bluebubbles.app/) (which requires you to have a server Mac running 24/7).
 One of our community members is also currently working on a BlueBubbles fork that implements a version of Pypush within it, so no server is needed and number reregistration is automatically ran.
+Additionally, Beeper has a more complete proprietary paid Android app solution derived from this Pypush PoC named [Beeper Mini](https://blog.beeper.com/p/introducing-beeper-mini-get-blue) ([details](https://blog.beeper.com/p/how-beeper-mini-works)) that includes both the messaging app and the registration.

 However, Beeper is completely free and easy to use, and comes packed with multiple features that rivals native apps.
 Beeper is currently in the process of removing the waitlist, so you will have to use an invite link shared to you in order to skip the waitlist until this change is made.
 This app is what most testing is done on, and is by far the most popular in the Android and iMessage community.